Advertising column: Development

 The idea of advertising pillars came about in order to combat rampant advertising and graffiti.

 Ernst Litfaß suggested that pillars should be built all over Berlin.
 People could then place their advertisements on these pillars.
 On 5 December 1854, after years of proceedings, Berlin's chief of police, Karl Ludwig von Hinkeldey authorized Litfaß' Annoncier-Säulen.
 Litfaß had exclusive rights to build these columns until 1865.

 Purposes

 Advertising columns are typically used to display advertisements in the form of posters, mainly theater, cinema, nightclub, and concert announcements.
 Some are motorized and rotate very slowly, and others house Sanisettes or telephone booths.

 In 2017, anti-pollution Morris columns were tested in Paris; they contained materials which filter out particles from the air in order to mitigate carbon dioxide pollution.
-At the beginning of 2006, there were 790 Morris columns in Paris; more than two hundred were to be removed.